-Student Representatives are recruited from every year group, department and faculty to gather feedback from students to discuss with staff.
+Student Representatives are recruited from every department to gather feedback from students to discuss with staff.
 More information about the role, and instructions on how to become an academic representative, are available on the Imperial College Union website.

-[www.imperialcollegeunion.org/representation/a-to-z](http://www.imperialcollegeunion.org/representation/a-to-z)
+www.imperialcollegeunion.org/representation/a-to-z